Monday, 2 February 2015

 I was also trying to support and counsel my dad and trying to control his behaviour so things would be easier on my mum.
 And I was trying to stop him from falling out with the carer any more than he already had as I knew the effect it would have on my mum's health.
 I even broached the 'dreaded subject' of cooking with my dad, who has been a loyal member of the 'can't cook won't cook brigade' for the last 70 odd years and I did actually start to teach him some simple things - albeit far to late in the day to make any difference to my mum.

 I was careful what I said to other people about her actual condition as I didn't want (and she didn't want) people 'writing her off' - as they tend to once they learn you have cancer - especially ovarian cancer.
 So I was always ducking and diving when talking to family, friends, colleagues and neighbours.
 It was exhausting - but necessary.
-Neither did I really 'talk cancer' with my mum.
-We mostly avoided the word although we did talk about the reality of needing to get rid of her condition.
+Neither did I really 'talk cancer' with my mum (her preference).
+We mostly avoided the word although we did talk about the reality of needing to get better from her illness.

 Then there was keeping my mind under control.
 It was apt to go off like a rocket in every direction - especially unhelpful ones.
-I couldn't afford to be negative or fearful - I know what those vibrations attract and it couldn't be risked - which is why I went to all that trouble to mask the truth with other people and to try and keep my dad's spirits up (while maintaining an important element of realism) and most importantly try and keep my mums spirits up as I knew full well if she gave up, or if she didn't want to be here then it was game over.
+I couldn't afford to be negative or fearful - I know what those vibrations can attract - which is why I went to all that trouble to mask the truth with other people and to try and keep my dad's spirits up (while maintaining an important element of realism).
+Most importantly I had to try and keep my mums spirits up, as I knew full well if she gave up, or if she didn't want to be here, then it was game over.

-As it turned out it was game over anyway.
+As it turned out, it was game over anyway.
 But at least I can look back and say I did every damn thing that it was possible to do to try and save her life.
 And that's quite apart from the matrix energetics that I was using daily to try and help her.
-I kept picking up blocks during the matrix session, but every time I got down a barrier, another one went up.
+I kept picking up blocks during the matrix session, but every time I cleared a barrier to the healing another one went up.
 Admittedly there was progress made at times, but sadly things would slip back again later.

-I actually have a really good idea that has come out of all my experiences in this lifetime.
-I think it would be much better if instead of growing and developing through fear, pain, suffering, loss, trauma and death, we just went for a series of walks through varying scenary in different types of weather.
+That said, I've actually come up with a brilliant idea.
+I think it would be much better if instead of growing and developing through fear, pain, suffering, loss, trauma and death, we just went for a series of walks through varying scenery in different types of weather.

 No comments: